esphome/esphome-docs/guides/contributing.rst

 ...you just need to update the PR number and component name(s) in the YAML accordingly.

-If you test a PR, please *leave a comment indicating your results on the PR!* If it doesn't work, be sure to include any messages from the compiler and/or device logs so the author can troubleshoot the issue. *Comments which state no more than "it doesn't work" are not helpful!*
+If you test a PR, please *share your results by leaving a comment on the PR!* If it doesn't work, be sure to include any messages from the compiler and/or device logs so the author can troubleshoot the issue. *Comments which state no more than "it doesn't work" are not helpful!*